 Most people having problems with sculpting usually either have to work on perception, stated in the first parts of this tutorial, or they actually haven't practiced sculpting in a conscious manner.
 To improve your sculpting skills you can try this:

 4 - Fiddle with dots and triangles

-Instead of using a large number of points such as voxels, you can use a small number and mesh it together, and maybe use some algorithms to smooth it out (subdivision surface).
+Instead of using a large number of points such as voxels, you can use a small number of points and mesh them together, and maybe use some algorithms to smooth them out (subdivision surface).

 For the very basics of polygons I again recommend Andrew Silke's Video: The Polygon, and Glen Moyes' Subdivision Surfaces: Overview or just check the great wiki by polycount which contains lots of links Subdivision Surface Modeling

 and you can view my quick article about modeling in polygons here.
 Polygon Modeling Practical Basics.

 5 - Play with lines and find a way to connect them

 A lot of objects can be created by simple operations on lines and curves, Although a NURBS modeling software is the best representation of it, these tools are widely incorporated one way or another in all modeling software through simple operations like, extrude, revolve, loft, etc..

 I have a tutorial which you can check, that examines NURBS: Introduction Into NURBS